rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `_setEquippableToAll(uint64 partId)`
 - `_resetEquippableAddresses(uint64 partId)`

-Any additional functions supporting your NFT use case and utility related to the Base NFT lego can also be added.
+Any additional functions supporting your NFT use case and utility related to the Catalog NFT lego can also be added.
 Remember to thoroughly test your smart contracts with extensive test suites and define strict access control rules for the functions that you implement.